jasvinderkhera/Javascript/ReadMe.txt

 All Javascript contents, exercises will be in this folder.

+1. Write a program to find maximum between two given numbers.
+2.Write a program to check whether given no is even or odd.
+3. Write a program to find maximum between three numbers.
+4. Write a program to check whether a number is negative positive or zero.
+5. Write a program to print days of a week using switch case.
+6. Write a program to find maximum between two numbers using switch case.
+7. Write a program to check whether a number is negative positive or zero using switch case.
 8. Write a program to input angles of a triangle and check whether triangle is valid or not.
 9. Write a program to input sides of a triangle and check whether triangle is valid or not.
 10. Write a program to check whether the triangle is equilateral,isoceles or scalene triangle.